-- 1. Define and clarify each area's role in collegial consultation and shared governance, and better communicate to the campus community (IVA.2.a). - b.
+- 1. Define collegial consultation and shared governance, and better communicate to the campus community. - 2.
+Post meeting minutes monthly. - b.
 The institution relies on faculty, its academic senate or other appropriate faculty structures, the curriculum committee, and academic administrators for recommendations about student learning programs and services.

-The Academic Senate21 is the faculty organization which provides for participation in the formulation of policy on academic and professional matters relating to the college.
+The Academic Senate is the faculty organization which provides for participation in the formulation of policy on academic and professional matters relating to the college.
 The Board of Trustees will normally accept the recommendations of the Academic Senate on academic and professional matters of:

-1. Curriculum

-- 2. Degree and certificate requirements - 3.
+- 1. Curriculum - 2.
+Degree and certificate requirements - 3.
 Grading policies - 4.
 Educational program development - 5.
 Standards and policies regarding student preparation and success - 6.
 District and college governance structures, as related to faculty roles - 7.
 Faculty roles and involvement in accreditation process, including self-study and annual reports - 8.
 Policies for faculty professional development activities - 9.
 Processes for program review - 10.
 Process for institutional planning and budget development, and - 11.
 Other academic and professional matters as mutually agreed upon between the Board of Trustees and the Academic Senate.

-The Academic Senate facilitates communication among faculty, administration, employee organizations, bargaining agents, and the El Camino College Board of Trustees.
+The Academic Senate facilitates communication among faculty, administration, employee organizations, bargaining agents, and the El Camino Board of Trustees.
 The Academic Senate participates in the development of the District policies and procedures in coordination with other consultation constituent groups on the various governance committees.

-The Academic Senate constitution and bylaws22 clarify the official formation, procedures, responsibilities, and authority of the faculty.
-Several board policies23 are listed on the website for campus and community access regarding the working relationships and procedures in place for collegial consultation between the administration and the Academic Senate.
-Curriculum Committee meeting minutes are also posted on the website.24
+The Academic Senate constitution and bylaws clarify the official formation, procedures, responsibilities, and authority of the faculty.
+Several board policies are listed on the website for campus and community access regarding the working relationships and procedures in place for collegial consultation between the administration and the Academic Senate.
+In addition, Curriculum Committee meeting minutes are on the website.

-Faculty members, representing the Academic Senate, the union, and instructional areas take part in the governance process.
-Evidence of faculty participation can be found in the minutes of the following committees and councils - Academic Technology Committee, 25 Assessment of Learning Committee, 26 Calendar Committee, 27 Division Councils, 28 ECC Technology Committee, 29 Facilities Steering Committee, 30 Faculty Development Committee, 31 Planning and Budgeting Committee.
-32 The majority of formal recommendations from the faculty regarding student learning programs and services are brought forward through the Academic Senate; however, faculty members are generally more engaged at the division level in implementation issues, such as faculty hiring, use, student conduct issues, program review, unit planning, and curriculum review and development.
-In all of these committees and areas, the faculty work closely with academic administrators to enhance programs and services.
+There are many opportunities for faculty members to participate in the governance process.
+The majority of recommendations from the faculty are brought forward through the Academic Senate; however, faculty members are generally more engaged in policy implementation, faculty hiring, faculty use, student conduct issues, collegial activities, evaluation, program review, unit planning, institutional equipment selection, and curriculum review at the division level.
+In all of these areas, the faculty work closely with academic administrators.